syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 #### Target

-You can make use of [target](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html#Syncfusion_EJ2_Ribbon_RibbonDropDownSettings_Target) property which specifies the selector for the element to be shown in the DropDownButton popup.
+You can make use of [target](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html#Syncfusion_EJ2_Ribbon_RibbonDropDownSettings_Target) property which specifies the selector for an element to be shown in the DropDownButton popup.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}